Post Summary: A complete list of the essential camping gear for toddlers including recommendations of the best products.

-While these are good for anyone who is camping, when you’re a parent and just need things to be easy, Firestarter Cubes can save you a lot of hassle and time.
+While these are good for anyone who is camping, when you’re a parent and need things to be easy, Firestarter Cubes can save you a lot of hassle and time.
 No need to fiddle with cardboard and newspaper to get a fire started.
 Also, no one has newspapers casually laying around anymore!
-We love that these are all natural and won’t have that awful chemical smell when lit.
-Check prices HERE.
+We love that these are all-natural and won’t have that awful chemical smell when lit. .

 Again, this is something that any camper would need, but when camping with toddlers, it’s nice to know you have a way to charge up your devices.
-The solar power bank from GoerTek has three USB ports and can charge an iPhone up to seven times.
+The solar power bank from Hiluckey has two USB ports and can charge an iPhone up to seven times.
 It also includes a 3 mode flashlight, perfect for lighting up the tent at night.

-Our son really enjoys his hiking backpack from United By Blue.
-He enjoys being able to collect rocks and leaves and we enjoy that he carries his own snacks and water.
+Our son really enjoys having his own hiking backpack.
+He likes being able to collect rocks and leaves and we enjoy that he carries his own snacks and water.
 Choosing a backpack is really about having something cute and fun that your toddler can enjoy.
-Check out these cute backpacks HERE to see what fits your kids’ style.
+We really love the quality of the Deuter Kids Backpack.
+You can also check out other cute backpacks HERE to see what fits your kids’ style.

 If you’re traveling somewhere that has the possibility of rain, you might want to pack up a light rain jacket so your little one can still enjoy their outdoor adventures.
 We like this cozy, waterproof rain jacket that comes in several bright colors.